-What Do Those Postal Sorting Machines Being Dismantled Actually Do?
+What Do Postal Sorting Machines Do?

-Our country's two-hundred-and-forty-year-old United States Postal Service is currently at the center of numerous politcal debates, and one of the most contentious involves the dismantling of high-speed processing equipment, which they operate to automate, sort, and distribute our mail.
-So what do these machines do?
+Our country's two-hundred-and-forty-year-old United States Postal Service is often at the center of political debates, and one of the most contentious involves the decision to consolidate many sorting and distribution centers.
+As one of the first steps in this process, in May 2023 the USPS announced plans to remove and relocate high-speed processing equipment, which they operate to automate, sort, and distribute our mail.

 The short answer is that different machines perform many and varied functions.
-That’s because the billions of letters and packages the USPS processes come in all kinds of shapes and sizes, not to mention the thousands of fonts and type styles, different ink colors, and even addresses that are handwritten.
-These amazing USPS sorting machines, are designed to automate and handle all this and much more.
+That’s because the billions of letters and packages the USPS processes come in all shapes and sizes, not to mention the thousands of fonts and type styles, different ink colors, and even addresses that are handwritten.
+These amazing USPS sorting machines are designed to automate and handle all this and much more.
 Here are just a few highlights:

 - They can process and sort up to 36,000 pieces of mail per hour.